-In 1975, he was getting married.
-He’d won an award for his book.
+In 1975, Tom was married.
+He had won an award for his book.
 He’d been hired to teach creative writing at a Big Ten school, joining the master’s program there.

 It wasn’t just leaving home.
-The career track shunted him apart from all Wilmots past, from his brother and his mom and dad.
-His dad had only gone to school because the GI Bill paid for it, because in their little town he’d found no job waiting, coming home.
+This career track shunted him apart from all Wilmots past, from his brother and his mom and dad.
+His dad had only gone past high school because the GI Bill paid for it, because in their little town he’d found no job waiting, coming home.

-Tom had no job himself, at present; from October ’72 onwards, he’d been on a declining trend of readings and signings, radio interviews.
-He’d gone out to California to spend a week being driven up the coast highway, eventually to tour around Eureka, crawl past the Carson Mansion (nice from the outside), the nuke plant, the redwoods, then a long night at white-knuckle velocity, back to Malibu.
+Tom at present had no job himself, occupied from October ’72 onwards, with a declining trend of readings and signings, radio interviews.
+He had gone out to California to spend a week being driven up the coast highway, eventually to motor among the redwoods, tour around Eureka, crawl past the Carson Mansion (nice from the outside), the nuke plant…then a long night at white-knuckle velocity, back to Malibu.

-Yes, the actor he’d been thrilled to meet had proved a man weirdly lonely, carrying on like a kid…or a hobo with a brimming grocery cart…who wants to show off everything.
-Who’d wanted to buy the rights, hadn’t had the wherewithal to make a film; had dithered over the project, promising new partners, until the book fell out of favor.
+Yes, the actor so thrilling to meet had proved weirdly lonely, carrying on like a kid—or a homeless man with a brimming grocery cart—who wants to show off everything.
+Who had wanted to buy the rights, hadn’t had the wherewithal to make a film, dithered over the project, promising new partners, until the book had fallen out of favor.

-Tom was in Wilmington, Delaware, ill-fitted to a radio panel show, debating a self-promoting magazine editor who’d called Motion “clever”…a two-line review; the idea they’d spar, clever-seeming to the show’s host.
+Tom was in Wilmington, Delaware, ill-fitted to a radio panel show, debating a self-promoting magazine editor who’d called Motion “clever”…in a two-line review; the idea they’d spar, clever-seeming to the show’s host.